-Each year, the time to take your dog to the vet for their annual health check comes around.
+Each year, the time to take your dog to the vet for their annual health check comes around – but what exactly is the DHPP vaccine and what does it do?
 During these consults, your dog receives their vaccines and their vaccination record (if you’ve remembered to bring it!) gets filled out and signed.
 These annual checks and vaccinations are important components of preventative healthcare.
 Vaccinations boost the immunity of your dog and protect against severe diseases.
 Depending on your vet’s protocols, one combination of vaccine that your dog may get is the DHPP vaccine.
 In this post, we’ll go over what this vaccine is and why it’s important that your dog is given it.

 The DHPP vaccine is a combination vaccine that provides protection against canine distemper (D), infectious hepatitis/adenovirus (H) and parvovirus (P), as well as parainfluenza (P).
 Vaccines for distemper, infectious hepatitis and parvovirus fall under the ‘core’ category, which means that every dog should be given these, regardless of lifestyle or location.